delaneyj/datastar/site/static/md/guide/getting_started.md

 ### `data-attributes`

-The [`data-attributes`](/reference/plugins_dom#attributes) attribute can be used to set the value of any valid HTML attribute based on an expression.
+The [`data-attributes`](/reference/attribute_plugins#data-attributes) attribute can be used to bind the value of any HTML attribute to an expression.

 ```html
 <button data-attributes-disabled="input.value == ''">Save</button>